myszha/qt-ponies/README.md

 Running
 -------
-Run 'ponies'.
+Run 'qt-ponies'.
 If you have not added any ponies, the configuration window will be shown (as is the case at first startup).
 Configuration is saved in config.ini in the same directory as the executable.